Frequently Asked Questions About Personal Injury and Workers’ Compensation

 - Page 3

-Can I make a claim on my disability policy in Montana?
+Can I make a claim on my disability policies?

 Someone who purchases a disability policy is 16 times more likely to qualify for benefits under the disability policy than his or her family will for a term life insurance policy.
 You may have heard of the AFLAC duck and AFLAC’s commercials concerning long-term disability.
 AFLAC is just one of many companies selling disability policies.
 You may even have disability coverage through your employer and not even know it.
 You may choose among many different types of long- and short-term disability policies to purchase.

 It is important to understand that many disability policies require reimbursement.
 For this reason, it is vital that your attorney be fully aware of any disability policies you possess.
 In addition to the terms of the insurance agreement for a disability policy, that insurance policy may also fall under an area of the federal law called ERISA.
 For all of these reasons, it is critical that any attorney you hire be fully aware of any disability policy you purchased.